-According to MVP methodology the team splits the project into following stages:
+According to MVP methodology, the team splits the project into the following stages:

 - Goal setting combined with thorough market research.
 Well-detailed goal/requirements description can greatly simplify the development process and save your precious time on coordination processes.

 - Idea visualization.
-Designer creates the product’s prototype, so that both client and development team can understand what to do next, and what the product should look like in the end of development cycle.
-In most cases it takes 2-3 weeks to create a prototype (the price is usually fixed).
+A designer creates the product’s prototype so that both the client and development team can understand what to do next, and what the product should look like at the end of the development cycle.
+In most cases, it takes 2-3 weeks to create a prototype (the price is usually fixed).

 - Product development – 2 months with two-weeks iterations.
 With this approach it becomes really easy to track the project’s progress (you get new build every two weeks).